 Canada, US to negotiate boundary dispute in Arctic

-Ottawa, Sep 25 (IANS) Canada and the US have announced that they will create a task force to negotiate a boundary dispute in the Arctic.
+Ottawa, Sep 25 (IANS) Canada and the US announced that they would create a task force to negotiate a boundary dispute in the Arctic region.

-In a joint statement on Tuesday, the two countries said the task force would undertake negotiations on the maritime boundary in the Beaufort Sea, including resolving the overlap in the continental shelf in the Central Arctic Ocean, Xinhua news agency reported.
+In a joint statement, the two countries said that the task force would undertake negotiations on the maritime boundary in the Beaufort Sea, including resolving the overlap in the continental shelf in the Central Arctic Ocean, Xinhua news agency reported.

 The area at issue is situated north of Alaska, Yukon and the Northwest Territories, the statement said.